MauriceWagner224/Pygame-Platformer/README.md

 ## Getting Started
 ___
 ### First Step:
-Installing Pycharm Edu is pretty straightforward and can be installed without admin-privileges by denying admin-authentification after starting the installer.
+Installing Pycharm Edu is pretty straightforward and can be done without Windows' admin-privileges by denying administrator-authentification when executing the installer.

-#### [JetBrains](https://www.jetbrains.com/help/pycharm/installation-guide.html) has further instructions on how to install and get started in Pycharm
+#### [JetBrains](https://www.jetbrains.com/help/pycharm/installation-guide.html) further instructions on how to install and get started in Pycharm

-#### [Python 3.11](https://www.python.org/ftp/python/3.11.0/) select the correct version of Python for your OS and follow the instructions below.
+#### [Python 3.11](https://www.python.org/ftp/python/3.11.0/) select the correct build of Python for your OS and follow the instructions below.

 The project was written in the [64 Bit Version of Python 3.11](https://docs.python.org/3.11/using/windows.html#the-full-installer) for Windows .